-BlueCrest is committed to the highest standards of product quality and business integrity in its dealings with Suppliers and ensuring that working conditions in our supply chain are safe, that workers are treated with respect and dignity, and that manufacturing processes are environmentally and socially responsible.
+BlueCrest is committed to combating modern slavery and human trafficking in all its forms.
+We are committed to ensuring that working conditions in our supply chain are safe, that workers are treated with respect and dignity, and that our business operations and supply chains are free from forced labour, child labour and all other forms of modern slavery.

 This statement further sets out the steps we are taking to combat slavery and human trafficking.